-Taylor Swift and Joe Alwyn Go Not-So-Undercover in Wild Disguises
+No, Taylor Swift and Joe Alwyn Didn't Wear Hot Pink Wigs as a Disguise

-It doesn't look like Taylor Swift and Joe Alwyn will be trying their hands at being undercover CIA or MI5 agents any time soon.
+Taylor Swift and Joe Alwyn will most likely not be trying their hands at going undercover in the CIA or MI5 any time soon.
+That's the case because they haven't actually been pretending to walk around New York in disguises at all.

+In fact, Swift was in London over the weekend celebrating at a Cats wrap party.
+She took a selfie with co-star Eric Underwood at White City House in London.
+She even gave a shout-out to her beau with a ring that had the initials "JA" on it.
+That seems more like their pace, not playing tricks in some over-the-top outfits.

-A couple believed to be Swift and Alwyn wore some pretty over-the-top disguises over the weekend as they celebrated the Cats wrap party in New York City.
-If it was in fact them, Swift and Alwyn were seen leaving the Greenwich Hotel and it was pretty hard to miss them.
-Perhaps this was a game the two of them were playing with the paparazzi or just a couple's version of the Taylor-Swift-hiding-in-a-massive-suitcase situation.
+Over the weekend, a couple initially believed to be Swift and Alwyn wore some pretty over-the-top disguises over the weekend.
+This couple—most definitely NOT Swift and Alwyn—were thought to be out and about on their way to celebrate the Cats wrap party in New York City.
+This seemed to be a game these two mysterious people were playing with the paparazzi and perhaps attempting to do a couple's version of the Taylor-Swift-hiding-in-a-massive-suitcase situation (the claim that it was Taylor inside the trunk was later refuted and walked back).

-Pink was the overall theme for their disguised day out.
-The supposed Reputation artist wore a knee-length white dress with a tan coat over it.
+Pink was the overall theme for the fake disguised day out.
+The woman pretending to be the Reputation artist wore a knee-length white dress with a tan coat over it.
 She had on black tights and red shoes with a kitten heel.
 While all of that seems rather innocuous, she balanced it all out with a hot pink wig, big black sunglasses and a matching pink bandanna wrapped around the bottom half of her face.

-Alwyn followed suit in rather normal clothes (read: black pants, a white shirt and a black jacket) but paired that with a magenta beanie and bandanna also wrapped around his face.
+The fake Alwyn followed suit in rather normal clothes (read: black pants, a white shirt and a black jacket) but paired that with a magenta beanie and bandanna also wrapped around his face.
 He, too, donned big sunglasses and a pair of large headphones.

-Swift was photographed inside the Cats party not wearing her pink wig, but instead rocking her regular blonde locks and a leopard print dress.
-She even gave a shout-out to her beau with a ring that had the initials "JA" on it.
+The fake Swift and Alwyn were identified on Twitter as a couple known as "The Bumbys" and wearing bright-colored wigs and bandannas seems to be their M.O.

 Neither Swift nor Alwyn prefers to talk at length about their relationship, but they aren't shy about holding hands or showing a bit of PDA while out and about in New York or elsewhere.

 In February, Swift and The Favourite star had a fun night out at a pub in London's Hampstead neighborhood.
-They were photographed leaving The Spaniards Inn and Swift wore a scarf on her head likely as a makeshift umbrella because it was raining, but it could have also been another mini foray into going incognito.
+They were photographed leaving The Spaniards Inn and Swift wore a scarf on her head likely as a makeshift umbrella because it was raining.
+That was probably her main way of going incognito—no disguise necessary here!

 Splash News